aaron-grahn/pv/README.md

 by the functions E and D. It is also necessary that the block size of the functions E and D is the same as a valid key size.

+# Versioning

+The major version is to be incremented when changes break compatibility with existing password stores.
+The minor version is to be incremented when new features are added that do not break compatibility.
+Releases that do not add new features only increment the build version.
+Prior to version 1.0.0, everything is potentially in flux.

 # How to get randomness

 Reading from /dev/random is fast and probably secure enough.